 Mexico, with its laid-back and rich culture, is an instant hit among tourists and expats alike.
 Especially from a healthcare perspective.
 You’ll hear many expats talk about going to the doctor for only USD $40 without insurance or having surgery and only paying a few hundred dollars with excellent results.
 But that doesn’t mean a serious emergency in Mexico can’t cost you thousands of dollars.
 And with open enrollment for Medicare coming up on October 15th through December 7th, 2021 I figured it would be a good time to share information about using Medicare in Mexico.
 Yes, you read that right- using Medicare in Mexico is an option!

-In today’s post you’ll learn some very important things you need to know about who qualifies for Medicare, types of Medicare plans that will cover you in Mexico, What they will cover, How to make claims, and Why you need a broker to help you through the process.
+In today’s post, you’ll learn some very important things you need to know about who qualifies for Medicare, the types of Medicare plans that will cover you in Mexico, What they will cover, How to make claims, and Why you need a broker to help you through the process.

 Who qualifies for Medicare?

-If you are a U.S. Citizen or Resident and are over the age of 65, you’ll have the choice to apply for Medicare.
+If you are a U.S. Citizen or resident over the age of 65, you’ll have the choice to apply for Medicare.
 It doesn’t matter if you have pre-existing conditions.
-There are a few other a few other people in specific medical situations where Medicare may cover them.
+There are a few situations where Medicare may cover them.